I'm Sindbad the Sailor, so hearty and hale,

 The short starts off with a close-up on the isle of Sindbad

 the Sailor, and not long after we see the man himself, he begins his epic villian boast song

 live action model set and animation blending, ending with the introduction of Popeye himself, singing his theme song.

-Sindbad promptly sends his giant buzzard to destroy Popeye's boat and kidnap Olive Oyl ("But bring me the woman.") and naturally, Popeye has to travel to Sindbad's Island (along with Wimpy
+Sindbad promptly sends his giant buzzard to "Wreck that ship!" and kidnap Olive Oyl ("But bring me the woman.") and naturally, Popeye has to travel to Sindbad's Island (along with Wimpy

 ) to save Olive Oyl.